 Acadia is unmatched for all things autumn.
 When daylight hours grow shorter, countless trees come alive with shades of red, orange, yellow, and purple for an impressive display of fall colors.
 With cool, crisp air and fewer crowds, fall is the perfect time to visit Acadia National Park and the surrounding areas.
-Explore some of the best leaf-peeping Maine has to offer with our guide to Acadia fall foliage.
+Explore some of the best leaf-peeping Maine has to offer with our guide to Acadia fall foliage, and find out what makes Acadia National Park one of the best places to see fall foliage in the U.S.

 When to Visit Acadia for Fall Colors